gbif/la-website/README.md

 ### How to add a participant

 #### Participant with live data portal
 1. Create a new file in the __participants_ folder with the extension (.md for markdown).
 The name does not matter, but we recommand to use the name of the institution for clarity.
 There is **no html or css code** inside this file.
 It is quite easy to maintain for non tech people.
+2. In order to illustration the participant page, we recommande to take a screen shot of the main page.
+Add the screenshot inside the _assets/img/participants_ folder.
+We will recommand to use the name of the institution as title.

-2. This file will be divided in 2 parts : the front matter, and the body.
+3. This file will be divided in 2 parts : the front matter, and the body.
     - Inside the front matter, you will find all the variables needed for the document, but also for the participants tab inside the _about.markdown_ page.
 Each field follow this format: **field_name: field_description**.
 The following fields are mandatory, but you can add other fields if needed after "status".

             ---